 They are aged between early 20’s to over 70

-They have included Artistic Directors, dramaturges, senior readers at the Royal Court and National Theatre, Literary Managers of National Theatre of Scotland, Traverse Theatre, Orange Tree Theatre, Finborough Theatre, previous winners of the Bruntwood Prize, actors and national critics and theatre commentators.
+They have included Artistic Directors, dramaturges, readers at the Royal Court and National Theatre, Literary Managers of National Theatre of Scotland, Traverse Theatre, Orange Tree Theatre, Finborough Theatre, previous winners of the Bruntwood Prize, actors and national critics and theatre commentators.

 For the first time ever, we will be announcing the identities of the shortlisted writers on October 24th.
 To allow this to happen while still protecting the anonymity of shortlist the Judges meeting will take place on October 23rd, with winners chosen under script embargo until the November 13th Award Ceremony.